London Mayor Ken Livingstone believes London offers a more predictable business environment than New York

 • Business center

-This entailed measuring a number of equally weighted, relevant indicators and sub-indicators that aggregate available data on region-specific procedures, costs and ratings, as well as criteria related to quality of life, access to technology, city livability, logistics and knowledge creations and creativity.
-In total, over a period of four months, the panel evaluated six dimensions, 41 indicators and more than 100 sub-indicators to derive an Index ranking for each city, a process that exceeds traditional measures used to gauge worldwide financial and business activity.
+The process entailed measuring a number of carefully weighted, relevant indicators and sub-indicators that aggregate available data on region-specific procedures, costs and ratings, as well as criteria related to quality of life, access to technology, city livability, transportation/logistics and knowledge creation and creativity.
+The panel evaluated a total of seven dimensions comprised of 43 indicators and 74 sub-indicators to derive an Index score for each city, a process that exceeds traditional measures used to gauge worldwide financial and business activity.